Matejz90/gekko-quasar-ui/README.md

 //bug:
 ~~I'm using moddedgekko and sometimes i have onTerminatedTrade error.
 I must resolve this and i already have some ideas how to resolve (add functions to baseTradingMethod.js)...~~

 This is for moddedgekko!!
 If you get onTerminatedTrades error (if is buy call for assets too small...) then strat crash.
-It is problem of moddedgekko not UI.
+This is problem of moddedgekko not UI.
 What you can do is that you go to moddedgekko/plugins/tradingAdvisor/baseTradingMethod.js and around line 80 insert (before this.init()):

 ```
   if(!this.onTerminatedTrades)